fshost/jstype/README.md

     type(new MyClass());      // 'MyClass'

 ### License
-MIT License
+MIT-Style License

-Copyright (c) 2013 Mashdraggin
+Copyright (c) 2013 Nathan Cartwright

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the